82L/82L.github.io/_projects/doom.md

 ---
 layout: "pageProject"
 title:  "DOOM mini-game"
-gh_user: 82L
-gh_repo:

 img: images/doom.jpg
 excerpt: "And if doom was a rail shooter ?
 Class about making a promotional mini-game, with an MCQ and a leaderboard"
 keyVal: 2021.03
 year: 03/2021
 display: true

-technologies: Unity, Scorm
+tech-label: "Techs:"
+techs:
+  - unity
+  - csharp
+  - scorm

-format: Mini-game
+format: Mini Video Game

 role: "Game Design, Project manager, Developer"

-school: Master AMINJ
+student: true

 video: /videos/doom.mp4
 type: 2
 ---
-<p>This game was designed as part of a course.</p>
+<p>This game was designed as part of a class, about making a promotional mini video game using scorm.</p>
 <p>The goal was first to design a MCQ about the franchise chosen.
 Then give a mini-game for the ones who managed to get all correct answer</p>
 <p>The goal of the leaderboard was to discriminate between the winners, and get their names</p>